PrithivirajDamodaran/Gramformer/README.md

 - Second and possibly [very complicated and $$$ way to get some 200M synthetic sentences](https://github.com/google-research-datasets/C4_200M-synthetic-dataset-for-grammatical-error-correction).
 This is based on the last paper under references section.
 Not recommended but by all means knock yourself out if you are interested :-) (Update: I got my hands on all the 200M of them)
 - Third source is to repurpose the [GEC Task data](https://www.cl.cam.ac.uk/research/nl/bea2019st/)
 - Fourth source is from the paper "Parallel Iterative Edit Models for Local Sequence Transduction" (EMNLP-IJCNLP 2019)
-- For the beta / pre-release experiments, I combined 1st source and from the 3rd source I used the W&I+LOCNESS from [Huggingface dataset](https://huggingface.co/datasets/wi_locness) for the training data.
-I ended up with ~1M records and after some heurtistics based filtering amounted to ~1/2M records.
+- For the beta / pre-release experiments, I combined 1st source and from the 3rd source I used the W&I+LOCNESS from [Huggingface dataset](https://huggingface.co/datasets/wi_locness) to extract the training data.
+The 3rd source W&I+LOCNESS was ONLY used different harvest patterns of grammar errors to filter sentence pairs with grammatical errors from WikiEd corpus i.e source 1.
+W&I+LOCNESS was NOT directly used in training a model.
+- I ended up with ~1M records and after some heurtistics based filtering amounted to ~1/2M records.
 - [Update] In the stable release I am using slices of data from sources 1, 2 and 4 listed above.
+Because sources 2 and 4 have large volume/variety and doesn't need expensive filtering process like in the case of source 1.
 (The model in the above table with v1 as suffix)

 ## Note on commercial uses and release versions